Flood Advisory issued for Yavapai by NWS - News Break

 Flood Advisory issued for Yavapai by NWS

-Effective: 2021-06-24 12:35:00 PDT Expires: 2021-06-24 15:30:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
-Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 16:08:00 PDT Expires: 2021-07-09 17:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Flooding of washes and small creeks will occur, and some dirt roads will become muddy and impassable.
-In hilly or mountainous terrain, there are many low water crossings which will become dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
 Remain alert for flooding even in locations not receiving rain.
-Normally dry washes, slot canyons and streams can become raging killer currents in a matter of minutes, even from distant rainfall.
-Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Small Stream Flood Advisory for Brush Wash near the Agua Fria in Yavapai County in west central Arizona * Until 245 PM MST. * At 1143 AM MST, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause small stream flooding and flooding of low water crossings.
-Between 0.75 and 1.2 inches of rain have fallen.
-Some locations that will experience flooding include mainly rural areas of Yavapai County near Brush Washalerts.weather.gov
+Normally dry washes, slot canyons and creeks can become raging killer currents in a matter of minutes, even from distant rainfall.
+Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Small Stream Flood Advisory for Yavapai County in west central Arizona * Until 630 PM MST. * At 425 PM MST, Doppler radar indicated heavy rain due to thunderstorms from near Camp Verde to McGuireville and Lake Montezuma.
+This will cause small stream flooding.
+Between 0.75 and 1.25 inches of rain have fallen. * Some locations that will experience flooding include Camp Verde, Lake Montezuma, Montezuma Castle National Monument, Montezuma Well, Mcguireville, Rimrock and Clear Creek Campgrounds.
+Additional rainfall amounts of 0.25 to 0.5 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0